AnyLog-co/documentation/10- Edge Data Manager/99- [deprecated] Remote CLI .md

 ## See also

-- Examples of driving the underlying API can be found in the [northbound connectors](../99-%20INTERNAL%20%26%20DRAFT%20sections%20%28NOT%20publicly%20visible%29/remote_cli.md) section.
+- Examples of driving the underlying API can be found in the <a href="../99-%20INTERNAL%20%26%20DRAFT%20sections%20%28NOT%20publicly%20visible%29/remote_cli.md" target="_blank">northbound connectors</a> section.